Improving communication in home care

 Project Image Project Image Project Image

+The interaction surfaces were intentionally designed with different sizes, textures, and shapes to ensure recognition even for users with visual impairments.
 To prevent accidental activation, the emergency button was designed as a ring that must be gently pulled.
 Emergency calls are first directed to a caregiver and, if unanswered, are automatically forwarded to the emergency services center.
 Additionally, a built-in fall sensor enables passive emergency calls.

 Project Image